forrest79/phpgsql/docs/fluent.md

 dump($insertedRows); // (integer) 3
 ```

 Here are column names detected from the first row.
-You can also pass the columns as a second parametr in `insert()` method:
+You can also pass the columns as a second parameter in `insert()` method:

 ```php
 $insertedRows = $connection